Philosophy of medicine: Placebo

 Placebos and placebo effects have generated years of conceptual confusion about what kinds of thing they are.
 Example definitions of a placebo may refer to their inertness or pharmacological inactivity in relation to the condition they are given for.
 Similarly, example definitions of placebo effects may refer to the subjectivity or the non-specificity of those effects.
-These type of definition suggest the view that when given a placebo treatment, one may merely feel better while not being ‘really’ better.
+These types of definitions suggest the view that when given a placebo treatment, one may merely feel better while not in fact being better.

-The distinctions at work in these types of definition: between active and inactive/inert, specific and non-specific, and subjective and objective, have been problematized.
+The distinctions at work in these types of definition: between active and inactive or inert, specific and non-specific, and subjective and objective, have been problematized.
 For instance, if placebos are inactive or inert, then how do they cause placebo effects?
 More generally, there is scientific evidence from research investigating placebo phenomena which demonstrates that, for certain conditions (such as pain), placebo effects can be both specific and objective in the conventional sense.

 Other attempts to define placebos and placebo effects therefore shift focus away from these distinctions and onto therapeutic effects that are caused or modulated by the context in which a treatment is delivered and the meaning that different aspects of treatments have for patients.

 The problems arising over the definition of placebos and their effects may be said to be the heritage of Cartesian dualism, under which mind and matter are understood as two different substances.
-Furthermore, Cartesian dualism endorses a form of materialism which permits matter to have an effect on matter, or even matter to work on mind (epiphenomenalism, which is the raison d’être of psycho-pharmacology), but does not permit mind to have any effect on matter.
+Furthermore, Cartesian dualism endorses a form of materialism which permits matter to have an effect on matter, or even matter to work on mind (epiphenomenalism, which is the raison d'être of psychopharmacology), but does not permit mind to have any effect on matter.
 This then means that medical science has difficulty in entertaining even the possibility that placebo effects are real, exist and may be objectively determinable and finding such reports difficult if not impossible to comprehend and/or accept.
 Yet such reports which appear to be genuine pose a threat to Cartesian dualism which provides the ontological underpinning for biomedicine especially in its clinical domain.

-How Physicians Practice Medicine
+How physicians practice medicine

 Evidence-based medicine

-Evidence-based medicine (EBM) is underpinned by the study of the ways in which we can gain knowledge regarding key clinical questions such as the effects of medical interventions, the accuracy of diagnostic tests, and the predictive value of prognostic markers.
+Evidence-based medicine (EBM) is underpinned by the study of the ways in which knowledge can be gained regarding key clinical questions, such as the effects of medical interventions, the accuracy of diagnostic tests, and the predictive value of prognostic markers.
 EBM provides an account of how medical knowledge can be applied to clinical care.
 EBM not only provides clinicians with a strategy for best practice, but also, underlying that, a philosophy of evidence.